hemanth-sani/Gentopia-Mason/README.md

 ```
 and I have given all the plugins.
 Now you can clone superbot where it can calculate, search in google and convert text to speech.
+I have also upload a example of the speech file called Jordan.wav